 Law limiting new oil wells in California set to take effect after industry withdraws referendum

 SACRAMENTO, Calif.
-(AP) — A California law that bans drilling new oil wells near places like homes and schools will take effect soon after the oil industry said it would withdraw a referendum from the November ballot asking voters to block it.
+(AP) — A California law that bans drilling new oil wells near places like homes and schools will take effect after the oil industry on Thursday withdrew a referendum from the November ballot asking voters to overturn it.

-The association announced Wednesday it would withdraw the referendum.
-Instead, they plan to file a lawsuit to ask a judge to block the law.
+On Thursday the association withdrew the referendum just hours before the deadline for it to get on the ballot.
+Instead, it plans to file a lawsuit asking a judge to block the law.

-The announcement shakes up what has been a crowded ballot in November.
-Both sides had been gearing up for what would have been an expensive campaign.
+The withdrawal slims down what had been a crowded November ballot.
+Also on Thursday, proponents withdrew ballot measures about state labor law violations, financial literacy for high school students and a tax increase for pandemic research.

+Supporters of the law countered by saying oil wells spew harmful pollution that increases the risk of ailments like asthma and cancer.

 The California Independent Petroleum Association disputed those claims.
-But they decided that “supporters of the energy shutdown can make unfounded claims in the press and in paid advertisements, but they can’t make those claims in court without evidence,” said Jonathan Gregory, the association’s president and the CEO of the oil and gas company RMX Resources.
+But it decided that “supporters of the energy shutdown can make unfounded claims in the press and in paid advertisements, but they can’t make those claims in court without evidence,” said Jonathan Gregory, the association’s president and CEO of oil and gas company RMX Resources.

 “That’s why we are pivoting from the referendum to a legal strategy,” Gregory said.

-Supporters took the news as an admission of defeat from the oil industry.
-In March, they had launched a statewide campaign to support keeping the law, a campaign backed by Arnold Schwarzenegger, Jane Fonda and Gov. Gavin Newsom.
+Supporters of the law took the news as an admission of defeat from the oil industry.
+Mabel Tsang, political director for the California Environmental Justice Alliance, said passing the law and seeing the referendum removed was the result of a “multiple decade fight” for communities near oil drilling.
+The withdrawal also came after supporters launched a statewide campaign in March to keep the law, with backing from the likes of Arnold Schwarzenegger, Jane Fonda and Gov. Gavin Newsom.

-“Big oil saw what they were up against — and they folded, again,” Newsom said.
+“Big oil saw what they were up against — and they folded, again,” Newsom said in a statement.
 “No parent in their right mind would vote to allow drilling next to daycares and playgrounds.”

-The state Legislature had been applying pressure to the oil industry, too.
-Assemblymember Isaac Bryan, a Democrat from Los Angeles whose district includes the largest urban oil field in the United States, had introduced a bill that would have fined oil companies $10,000 per day from operating oil wells near homes and schools that produced less than 15 barrels per day.
+The Legislature had been applying pressure to the oil industry, too.
+Assemblymember Isaac Bryan, a Democrat from Los Angeles whose district includes the largest urban oil field in the United States, introduced a bill that would have fined companies $10,000 per day from operating wells near homes and schools that produce less than 15 barrels per day.

 Bryan, in an interview, said he agreed to limit the scope of that bill to just the oil field in his district, known as the Inglewood Oil Field.